Psychotherapy Fees & Policies

 In other urgent but non-life threatening situations, please feel free to call, text, or email me if you are already an established client, and I will contact you as soon as possible.
 Please note that I may not be able to return calls at night, and that daytime calls may require time for me to call back due to my other responsibilities as a therapist and professor.
 If you need to talk with someone immediately when I am not available, you may call the Colorado Crisis Support Line, a 24-hour crisis hotline staffed by licensed mental health professionals, at 1-844-493-TALK (8255).

 I do not communicate with clients via my personal pages on Facebook or other social networking sites.
-I do have a Facebook page that clients may follow if they wish, but please aware that if you “like” the page, this will be visible to those who can access your Facebook page.
-The address is www.facebook.com/staceyfreedenthal.
+I do have professional pages on Facebook and Twitter that clients may follow if they wish, but please aware that if you “like” one of those pages, it will be visible to others.